MadBomber/prompt_manager/README.md

 ##### search_proc

 The default for `search_proc` is nil.
 In this case the search will be preformed by a default `search` method which is basically reading all the prompt files to see which ones contain the search term.
-There are faster ways to do this kind of thing using CLI=based utilities.
+There are faster ways to do this kind of thing using CLI-based utilities.

 TODO: add a example to the examples directory on how to integrate with command line utilities.